-The board is responsible for assessing the risk of irregularities, where caused by fraud or error in the financial reporting and ensuring that the processes are in place for the timely identification of internal and external matters with a potential effect on financial reporting.
+The board is responsible for assessing the risk of irregularities, whether caused by fraud or error in the financial reporting and ensuring that processes are in place for the timely identification of internal and external matters with a potential effect on financial reporting.

-The key performance indicator used by management in assessing the performance of the Company is the monitoring of the movements in fair value of the mortgage portfolio.
+The key performance indicator used by management in assessing the performance of the Company is the monitoring of actual cash flows against expected cash flows on the Notes.

-In order to assist the directors to mitigate key risks, there is a Board meeting held quarterly with programme managers.
+In order to assist the directors to mitigate key risks, there is a board meeting held quarterly with programme managers.
 This meeting analyses and discusses the trends for the quarter and identifies any issues or required changes.
 Any such issues are then reported, further discussed and collectively agreed.
 There were no significant issues impacting the Company in the current or previous year.